ibm-z-oss-oda/python_ai_toolkit_zos/docs/deployment_best_practices.md

 area.
 This allows for integration testing and final verification before deployment to a production environment.

-Although the development and test team at IBM employs several steps to scan and validate the set of packages of the Toolkit before releasing to the package repository for download, it's strongly suggested that individual enterprises apply their own review process to vet the code assembled in the staging repository.
+Although the development and test team at IBM employs several steps to [scan and validate](./python_supply_security.md) the set of packages of the Toolkit before releasing to the package repository for download, it's strongly suggested that individual enterprises apply their own review process to vet the code assembled in the staging repository.

 ![The staging pipeline](./images/staging_pipeline.png)
-_**figure 4.
-The staging pipeline.**_
+_**figure 2.
+The staging pipeline.**_.

 Every organization will have their own standard for security vetting, and different scanning toolchains will often give somewhat different results.
-The review process indicated in the staging area of figure 4 above should include your organization's security assessment workflow.
+The review process indicated in the staging area of figure 2 above should include your organization's security assessment workflow.

 System administrators play a key role in the staging pipeline.
 They populate the staging repository with candidate packages from the IBM package repository, and assemble reviewed